- itelligence has a large amount of false information on its website around their S/4HANA experienced.

 There is no reason that the previous ERP system not have been capable of scaling for the anticipated growth.
 S/4HANA has no scale capabilities beyond other ERP systems in terms of volumes.

-If the company had 70 disparate applications that needed to be integrated into S/4HANA, the cost of this implementation must have been expensive.
+If the company had 70 disparate applications that needed to be integrated into S/4HANA, this implementation cost must have been expensive.

 This is most likely overstated.
 Clemens Food may have been able to go live, but 2017 is very early, and S/4HANA still has maturity problems.